 Short bio: A native New Englander, Elise Hooper spent several years writing for television and online news outlets before getting a MA and teaching high-school literature and history.
 Her debut novel The Other Alcott was a nominee for the 2017 Washington Book Award.
 Three more novels—Learning to See, Fast Girls, and Angels of the Pacific—followed, all centered on the lives of extraordinary but overlooked historical women.
-Elise now lives in Seattle with her husband and two teenage daughters.
+Her next book, The Library of Lost Dollhouses, will be out in spring '25.
+Elise lives in Seattle with her husband and two daughters.

 Long bio: I grew up in New England as a bonafide bookworm.
 My love of reading, paired with an overly active imagination, led me to believe I was born in the wrong era.
 Instead of living in the ‘80s, I was supposed to be traveling across the prairie in a covered wagon (Laura Ingalls), chasing fauns through Narnia (Susan or Lucy Pevensie), or exploring Prince Edward Island in “puffed sleeves” (Anne Shirley); instead I crossed town in a station wagon to chase field hockey balls and wore Tretorns to explore the mall, all while dreaming of leading a more storied existence somewhere like Thornfield Hall or Manderley.